 Today, here I am going to discuss a few very basic Level 1 security steps which any newbie can start with.
 With no professional web knowledge or technical know-how, you can yourself secure your website with these essential web security tips.

-The first and foremost thing I would recommend at the time of creating a website with a Content Management System is to install security plugins right away without wasting any time.
+The first and foremost thing I would recommend at the time of creating a website with a best Content Management System is to install security plugins right away without wasting any time.
 The only reason for this being that the online world is full of hackers; nothing is safe over here.

 While creating a new website, you got to install multiple themes, other designing, and functional plugins.
 A few of these are secured while a few aren’t adding to your risks.